birk/now-book/README.md

 Shop
 ----

-A collection of editions is available at [issuu](https://issuu.com/birkweiberg).
+A collection of the first 12 editions is available at [now.fieldsaintframes.net](http://now.fieldsaintframes.net).